Could sending a style guide be the answer to improving your portrait photography?

 5. Consider the Clothing Texture

 Textures add visual interest to any outfits.
-When you add textures through outfits and accessories, you are also making the family photo more lively and interesting.
+When you add textures through outfits and accessories, you are also making even the perfect family picture more lively and interesting.
 One way is to look for outfits in fabrics like wool, chambray, lace, faux fur, cable knits, herringbone, and tweed.

 Help the family try on different outfits and clothes even if they choose an all-white or all-black outfit.
 To pull this off, try to mix fabrics and various types of clothing in the outfits.
 For instance, pair shiny black pants with a matte shirt and a jean vest.